Mayoral elections in Manchester, New Hampshire, in the 20th century: Primaries

 During the October 5 primary elections, three election officials were arrested with charges of "official misconduct".
 Due to the misconduct, the results of the city's fourth ward were declared void, and the Board of Aldermen and mayor called for a special election in the ward to allow a re-vote.
 However, both the winners of the initial result of both party's primaries had already won by large enough margins in the other wards that the results of the fourth ward would not change the outcome of the mayoral primary.

-In the Democratic primary, optometrist Sylvio Dupuis defeated New Hampshire state senators George Morrissette and William McCarthy, as Alphonse Bledeau, Lloyd Dasinow, and Angela Lafond.
+In the Democratic primary, optometrist Sylvio Dupuis defeated New Hampshire state senators George Morrissette and William McCarthy, as Alphonse Bledeau, Lloyd Basinow, and Angela Lafond.
 Dupuis had a 5,353 margin of victory over runner-up Morrissette.

 In the Republican primary, longtime alderman and insurance executive Frank Wageman defeated former city Republican Party chairman Gerald Carmen.
 Wageman won by a 2,047 margin of victory over Carmen.